-Although the marketplace for “pre-jailbroken Fire Sticks” has dwindled since the FCC stepped in to ask Amazon and eBay to stop selling these products, it’s still pretty easy to find devices like these on online store shelves.
-A quick search for a “jailbroken fire stick” will bring up dozens of results, offering to ship you a “pre-jailbroken” device right to your house for additional cost on top of the actual unit itself.
-These devices offer thousands of “pre-installed” apps, almost always through the use of Kodi.
-That said, spending extra money on a pre-jailbroken device, or buying a brand-new device when you already have a Fire TV Stick lying around your house is not a great way to spend your hard-earned cash.
+The marketplace for “pre-jailbroken Fire Sticks” has truly dried up since the FCC stepped in to ask Amazon and eBay to stop selling these products, but if you stumble on one, you should skip it.
+While these devices offer thousands of “pre-installed” apps, almost always through the use of Kodi.
+Spending extra money on a pre-jailbroken device, or buying a brand-new device when you already have a Fire TV Stick lying around your house is not a great way to spend your hard-earned cash.
 These devices are easy to “jailbreak,” and can be done in as little as about thirty minutes—and that includes installation times.

-Does Jailbreaking Let Me Install Apps like HBO Max or Peacock?
+Does Jailbreaking Let Me Install Apps like Peacock?

 How Do I Jailbreak My Fire TV Stick?

 To get jailbroken apps on your Fire TV Stick, you’ll need to start by installing Kodi.
 For obvious reasons, Kodi isn’t listed in the Amazon Appstore as an application you can easily download for regular use.
 Unlike Google, Amazon takes a more Apple-like approach with their app market, only allowing in certain applications once they’ve been approved for use.
 While you’ll find Kodi readily available on the Google Play Store, it’s nowhere to be found on Amazon’s platform, having been removed back in 2015 for concerns surrounding piracy .